s3afroze/automate-my-tabs/README.md

 Licensed under GNU General Public License v3.0. - afl-3.0

 ## Notes
-This was done, as I was personally frusrated to open tabs daily and sometimes kept them open when I felt lazy sometimes.
+This was done, as I was personally frusrated to regularly open tabs to catch up with news.
 Also, this was a good coding exercise...

 ## Acknowledgments
 The resouces that has been the bedrock of my project: